dewan-ahmed/dewan-ahmed.github.io/_posts/2022-11-04-markdown-asciidoc-restructuredtext.md

 ---
-title: "Markdown, asciidoc, or reStructuredText - a tale of docs-as-code"
+title: "Markdown, Asciidoc, or reStructuredText - a tale of docs-as-code"
 date: 2022-11-04T00:00:00
 author: Dewan Ahmed
 header: